-This section describes the U.S. resource data sources and methodology used in GMM for EPA Platform v6.
+This section describes the U.S. resource data sources and methodology used in GMM for EPA 2023 Reference Case.

-Current U.S. and Canada gas production is from over 470 trillion cubic feet (Tcf) of proven gas reserves.
-ICF assumes that the U.S. and Canada natural gas resource base totals roughly 4,000 Tcf of unproved plus discovered but undeveloped gas resource.
+Current U.S. and Canadian gas production comes from over 470 trillion cubic feet (Tcf) of proven gas reserves.
+ICF assumes that the U.S. and Canada natural gas resource base totals roughly 4,000 Tcf of unproved plus discovered but undeveloped gas resources.
 This can supply the U.S. and Canada gas markets for over 100 years (at current consumption levels).
-Shale gas accounts for over 50 percent of remaining recoverable gas resources.
+Shale gas accounts for over 50 percent of the remaining recoverable gas resources.
 No significant restrictions on well permitting and fracturing are assumed beyond restrictions that are currently in place.